There are so many ways to incorporate essential oils into helpful recipes we can easily make at home.

 - In a small bowl, mix together essential oils and aloe vera gel.
 Pour the mixture into a spray bottle.

-- Mix in Geogard ECT Preservative with the distilled water before pouring it into the spray bottle.
+- Use a scale and weigh your recipe.
+Multiply that weight by 0.1.
+That is the amount of Geogard ECT Preservative that you need.
+Mix in the preservative with the distilled water before pouring it into the spray bottle.

 - Fill the bottle the rest of the way with distilled water mixture.